 At its core, Intercom provides an advanced Messenger that can be embedded directly onto your business’ website or even mobile app to enable customers and sales reps a new way to connect with each other, in real-time.
 This solution is packed with features such as file sharing, or gif and emoji reactions, that enable your company to provide the best experience, whether that be sales or support, possible.

 Beyond their messenger, Intercom also offers a Team Inbox to help your organization manage conversations from different leads from one single location.
-A Knowledgebase solution is also available, enabling your business to support customers with a self-service database of tutorials, how-to’s and frequently asked questions — a popular contact center trend of 2018.
+A Knowledgebase solution is also available, enabling your business to support customers with a self-service database of tutorials, how-to’s and frequently asked questions — a popular contact center trend.
 For the purpose of this comparisons, we will be focusing directly on the Messages and Inbox solutions specifically.

 Founded just a few short years after Intercom, in 2014, Drift is a close competitor to the advanced messaging platform.
 Drift also offers what can be considered a customer messaging platform, providing your business with a new way to connect with customers and potential sales leads directly from your website or mobile app.
 Of course, this should sound familiar to our description of Intercom.